MilesLe/Baras2022/README.md

 2. Run all the models on all forms of data appropriate.
 3. Run the "analysis" and "attention" notebooks
 4. Run deep gene stuff

+Note:
+- Deepgene LR and RF figures and data provided by Curtis